stevenwchien/csml-iw-rrp/README.md

 The testing script is [test_model.py](https://github.com/stevenwchien/csml-iw-rrp/blob/master/test_model.py) and takes in the following optional arguments:
 - --data_dir: The directory where data is stored (default is 'data')
-- --review_file: The file to find the cleaned reviews (default uses 'yelp_reviews_train5000.csv')
+- --review_file: The file to find the cleaned reviews (default uses 'yelp_reviews_test1000.csv')
 - --batch_size: The size of batches to use (default is 32)
 - --model_save: The directory from which to pull the saved model

 ## Logging

 Running **train_model.py** and **test_model.py** will print to both stdout and to a log file.
 The file name will indicate whether the run is for training the model or testing the model.
-The information in the training file will include elapsed run time, hyperparameters, and validation loss and accuracy.
+The file name will also include the date and time that the run was started.
+The information in the training log file will include elapsed run time at several points in the running process, hyperparameters, and validation loss and accuracy.

-The testing file will include elapsed time and various measures of accuracy, including just straight up accuracy, mean absolute distance, and confusion matrix.
+The testing file will include elapsed time and various measures of testing accuracy, including just straight up accuracy, mean absolute distance, and confusion matrix.